Former Afghanistan commander warns of plans to cut troops

-WASHINGTON (AP) — The former top U.S. commander in Afghanistan says that withdrawing up to half the 14,000 American troops serving there reduces the incentive for the Taliban to negotiate a peace deal after more than 17 years of war.
+WASHINGTON (AP) — The former top U.S. commander in Afghanistan said Sunday that withdrawing up to half the 14,000 American troops serving there would reduce the incentive for the Taliban to negotiate a peace deal after more than 17 years of war.

-Retired Gen. Stanley McChrystal says on ABC’s “This Week” that the U.S. has “basically traded away the biggest leverage point we have.”
+Retired Gen. Stanley McChrystal said the U.S. has “basically traded away the biggest leverage point we have.”
+McChrystal’s comments were in response to reports that President Donald Trump had ordered the Pentagon to develop plans to withdraw thousands of American troops by next summer.
+Outgoing Defense Secretary Jim Mattis mentioned the order in his resignation letter.
+Mattis’ last day in the administration is Monday.

-McChrystal also says he’s worried that the Afghan people will lose confidence in the U.S. as an ally that can be counted on.
+The U.S. and NATO formally concluded their combat mission in 2014, but American and allied troops remain, conducting strikes on the Islamic State group and the Taliban and working to train and build the Afghan military.

 Most Read Nation & World Stories